Undergraduate Seniors, Graduate Students, & Alumni

 Ready to dive into the application process?
 Here's what it entails:

-• Biographical information and proposal abstract
+- Biographical information and proposal abstract

-• Statement of Grant Purpose: outlining plans for the year abroad (two-page limit for most grants; one page for ETA applicants)
+- Statement of Grant Purpose: outlining plans for the year abroad (two-page limit for most grants; one page for ETA applicants)

-• Personal Statement delving into personal and intellectual growth, alongside a genuine interest in the host country (one page for all applicants)
+- Personal Statement delving into personal and intellectual growth, alongside a genuine interest in the host country (one page for all applicants)

-• Letter of Affiliation/Endorsement from a potential host institution, showcasing institutional backing for study/research grant applicants
+- Letter of Affiliation/Endorsement from a potential host institution, showcasing institutional backing for study/research grant applicants

-• Language Self-Evaluation and Foreign Language Evaluation, if applicable and required by the host country
+- Language Self-Evaluation and Foreign Language Evaluation, if applicable and required by the host country

-• Three letters of reference attesting to the applicant's capability to execute the proposed project successfully
+- Three letters of reference attesting to the applicant's capability to execute the proposed project successfully

-• Transcripts from all attended institutions
+- Transcripts from all attended institutions

 Timeline

-• Early September: UA campus deadline
+- Early September: University of Arizona campus deadline

-• January: Notification of semi-finalist status
+- January: Notification of semi-finalist status

 Seize the opportunity to become a Fulbright scholar and embark on a journey of cross-cultural exploration and academic enrichment.